efecanxrd/DLIB-Face-Detection/README.md

 ## Setup This Project
 ### Install DLIB & OpenCV
 - You can install the dlib library by typing ```conda install -c conda-forge dlib``` in your terminal.
 Anaconda must be installed.
 - The easiest way to install opencv is to download it from PyPI.
 It's going to install the library itself and its prerequisites as well.
-You can install the opencv library by typing ```python pip install opencv-python``` in your terminal.
+You can install the opencv library by typing ```pip install opencv-python``` in your terminal.